Lower Extremity Arterial Disease Treatment

 Intro to PAD Treatment Options

 In the hands of a dedicated Vascular Specialist, endovascular therapies can effectively restore blood flow to the lower extremities, reverse tissue loss, restore function, and salvage limbs on track for amputation.
-Here we provide a 101 on the treatment options available for lower extremity arterial disease, with a focus on endovascular techniques and technology for the primary care physician.
+Here we provide a 101 on what options are available for lower extremity arterial disease treatment, with a focus on endovascular techniques and technology for the primary care physician.

 You can use this quick navigation list to learn more about a specific type of treatment: